Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises: Extreme value theory

 where $\beta$ is the extremal index given by

 where

 provided the limit exists.
 We now introduce the threshold condition:\\

-{\bf Assumption S'}: When $t\rightarrow \infty$ there exists a positive number $\tau$ such that Since the top eigenvalue of $\hat{\mathcal{L}}^t$ behaves as $\iota^t$ and using the scaling (\ref{ss}), by replacing in (\ref{vj}) we finally get: \begin{proposition}(Gumbel's law) Let us suppose that our Markov system verifies {\bf Assumption TM} and the observational noise satisfies {\bf Assumptions S, S'}.
+{\bf Assumption S'}: When $n\rightarrow \infty$ there exists a positive number $\tau$ such that Since the top eigenvalue of $\hat{\mathcal{L}}_n^n$ behaves as $\iota^n$ and using the scaling (\ref{ss}), by replacing in (\ref{vj}) we finally get: \begin{proposition}(Extreme Value Distribution) Let us suppose that our Markov system verifies {\bf Assumption TM} and the observational noise satisfies {\bf Assumptions S, S'}.
 Moreover suppose that the extremal index $\beta>0.$ Then we have

 \end{proposition}